 “Only variety can destroy variety.”
 If the system you are managing (e.g., the Market) has more states than your control system (e.g., Management), you will lose control.

-Because of delays and feedback loops, the obvious solution often makes the problem worse (e.g., widening roads to fix traffic).
+Because of delays and feedback loops, the obvious solution often makes the problem worse (e.g., widening roads to fix traffic induces more demand).

 Making a subsystem highly efficient can destroy the overall system. (e.g., A car engine that uses all the fuel leaving none for the AC or lights).